ballerina-guides/integration-tutorials/guaranteed-message-delivery/README.md

     }
     ```

-8. Create a file named `consumer.bal` and define the record types needed for rabbitmq listener.
+8. Create a file named `consumer.bal` and define the record types needed for the consumer.

     ```ballerina
     type MessageContent record {|